SPatel29/JDBC_Personal_Project/README.md

 ## Purpose:

-- My aim was to use JDBC driver from Postgress to create an app that lets users write SQL scripts seemlessly, and provide options such as privilages and login options
+- My aim was to use JDBC driver from Postgress to create an app that lets users write SQL scripts seemlessly, and provide options such as privilages and user login

 ## Program Features: